prototypefund/Digital_Bargeld-docs/taler-exchange-manual.rst

    Postgres
    The exchange requires a DBMS to stores the transaction history for the Taler exchange and aggregator, and a (typically separate) DBMS for the Taler auditor.
-For now, the GNU Taler reference implemenation only supports Postgres, but the code could be easily extended to support another DBMS.
+For now, the GNU Taler reference implementation only supports Postgres, but the code could be easily extended to support another DBMS.